nmsutton/DiegoLabSite/readme.md

 Editing Html

+Site Backups:

+Before editing the source code in the site please make a backup of its contents.
+One preferred way to backup the site is to use the site manager (DirectAdmin) and go to the file manager.
+Enter the base directory of the site (where Welcome.php is).
+On the bottom of the file manager click Empty Clipboard.
+On the top right click the Select link and all files should be selected.
+Click Add To Clipboard at the page bottom.
+Enter the Downloads directory.
+At the page bottom where it is written Compress Clipboard enter a name for a zip archive file and click create.
+Download the created file.
+Now you have a backup in the downloaded file.
+Delete the file you made after you download it.
+A second way to backup the site is to click Create or Restore Backups from the DirectAdmin main menu.
+The problem with that is that every file is backed up even old site directories and that can add another 50-100Mb file which can be downloaded and deleted from the server but if left there takes up extra room.

 Creating New Pages:

 This site is meant to be practical to customize with its basic file structure, no cms, and reuse of shared page content on all pages.
 A new main page on the site can be created based on using an example page for a template such as Publications2.php.
 Copy the contents of that file into a new file and customize it based on the purpose of the new page.